 - With the adjustment on the relief valve (5) backed out, direct flow to the rod side of the cylinder.

 - Increase the setting of relief valve (5) until the cylinder’s rated pressure is seen on gauge (3).

 - Close ball valve (1) and center directional control valve (6).
 Note: it is assumed that the hydraulic power unit used to conduct the test has its own over-pressure protection – not shown in Figure 1.

 - Record the respective pressure readings on gauges (3) and (4) and monitor any change over time.

 If the ratio of effective area between the piston and rod side of the cylinder is 2:1, then if the rod side of the cylinder has been pressurized to 3,000 PSI, gauge (4) on the piston side should read 1,500 PSI.
 If the differential pressure across the piston is not maintained, this indicates a problem with the piston seal or tube.

 Under no circumstances should flow be directed to the piston side of the cylinder with ball valve (1) closed.
-Failure of the cylinder and/or personal injury could result.
+This will result in potentially dangerous pressure intensification, and failure of the cylinder and/or personal injury could result.
 When conducting this or any other hydrostatic (pressure) test, always wear appropriate personal-protection equipment.

 For more on testing and troubleshooting hydraulic cylinders, read chapter 13 of The Hydraulic Troubleshooting Handbook